Translations of One Thousand and One Nights: German translations

 In 1825, a Galland-based translation was made by Maximilian Habicht.
 Duncan Black MacDonald later proved that the Tunisian manuscript Habicht claimed to use during the translation was in fact forged by Habicht.

 In 1839–1842 One Thousand and One Nights was translated into German by Gustav Weil.

 From 1895 to 1897, Max Henning published another German translation in 24 small volumes; the first seven volumes were based on the Bulaq edition, while volumes 18–24 were largely translated from Richard Francis Burton.
 In 1912–13 another translation was made by Felix Paul Greve.

 In 1921–1928, Enno Littmann produced a six-volume German translation of the whole One Thousand and One Nights based on Calcutta II.
 This included the poetry contained in the text.
 He translated one lewd portion into Latin rather than German.
 Nonetheless, Isaak Filshtinsky considered Littmann's translation to be "the most complete and accomplished".
 Robert Irwin pronounced it "the best German translation".

 In 2004, C. H. Beck published Claudia Ott's translation of the critical edition of the Galland Manuscript by Muhsin Mahdi.
 Ott won the Johann-Friedrich-von-Cotta-Literatur- und Übersetzerpreis der Landeshauptstadt Stuttgart for her translation.

 Dutch translations

 A number of Dutch translations have been made from the French editions of Galland and Mardrus.

-In 1999, the final volume of "De vertellingen van duizend-en-één nacht" was published; the first and so far only Dutch translation from the Arabic texts, by Dr. Richard van Leeuwen.
+In 1999, the final volume of De vertellingen van duizend-en-één nacht was published, the only Dutch translation from the Arabic texts, by Dr. Richard van Leeuwen.
 For his translation, van Leeuwen used the Bulaq (Cairo 1835), Calcutta (1842) and Mahdi (Leiden 1984) editions.